schell/steeloverseer/README.md

   - gcc -c \0 -o obj/\1.o
   - make test --filter=test/\1_test.c
 ```

+Then, we only need to run

+    sos

+to start watching the current directory.

 Pipelines of commands are immediately canceled and re-run if a subsequent
 filesystem event triggers the *same* list of commands.
 Otherwise, commands are